shionhonda/hippocampus-garden/content/blog/pandas_loc/index.md

 # Name: 0, dtype: float64
 ```

-The sliced form of the second argument is invalid for `at` and `iat` methods.
+The sliced form of the second argument is invalid for the methods `at` and `iat`.

 ```python
 print(df.at[0, :"sepal width (cm)"])